glondu/belenios/doc/automated_tests.md

 When these automated tests start running, and when they end, they clean up Belenios database: Belenios database consists in directories and files under the `_run/spool` directory, for each election.
 So these are deleted during test setup.
 Belenios demo server stores initial admin users logins and passwords in `demo/password_db.csv`.
 This file is not deleted during test setup, and its contents are used to log in the adminstrator during the test and have this administrator create an election.

 Automated tests can be executed manually, or via Continuous Integration.
+Next sub-sections explain how to execute them in each of these 2 contexts.

 ## Executing automated test suites manually on your local machine